Skip to main content

 • Ad hoc when requested or otherwise required

-Note: Whichever one your system uses, make sure to schedule your assessment as soon as possible.
+Whichever one your system uses, make sure to schedule your assessment as soon as possible.
 When the assessment is complete, make sure all documentation is complete and housed in CFACTS appropriately.

 Penetration testing

-Penetration testing is performed on information systems or individual system components to identify vulnerabilities that could be exploited by bad actors.
+Penetration testing (PenTesting) is performed on information systems or individual system components to identify vulnerabilities that could be exploited by bad actors.
 It is used to validate vulnerabilities or determine the degree of resistance that organizational information systems have to risk within a set of specified constraints (e.g., time, resources, and/or skills).

-Learn more about penetration testing
+Learn more about penetration testing.

 Security Assessment Report (SAR) and CAAT file

 For all assessments, a final Security Assessment Report (SAR) chronicles the results of the assessment.
-The Risk Management Handbook (RMH) Chapter 4: Security Assessment and Authorization states:
+This includes a CMS Assessment and Audit Tracking (CAAT) spreadsheet.

 Manage Plan of Action and Milestones (POA&M)